Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 A terminal-based drive management tool for Linux systems, written in C++.
 The goal of this project is to provide an easy-to-use interface for managing drives directly from the terminal, with plans for future GUI support.

-Current version in non beta: 0.8.79
+Current version in stable: 0.8.79

-Current version in beta: 0.8.88-01
+Current version in experimental: 0.8.88-01

 always check if a new version has been released